320: The Unearthly

 Dah, Hoiman!
 Turn the light off; I’m resting!

 While strolling through park one day ...

 This is a variation on the first line of the 1884 song “The Fountain in the Park,” written by Ed Haley.
 The final verse is more famous than the rest of the song, so the song is often referred to as “While Strolling Through the Park One Day.”
-The complete verse is “While strolling through the park one day/In the merry merry month of May/I was taken by surprise/By a pair of roguish eyes/In the merry merry month of May.”
+The complete verse is “While strolling through the park one day/In the merry merry month of May/I was taken by surprise/By a pair of roguish eyes/In a moment my poor heart was stole away."